sudsk/gcp-digital-healthcare/README.md

 - Reconciling a streaming data pipeline is a challenge in itself.
 One possibility is to check cumulative rolling counts.
 - Primarily by monitoring Stackdriver metrics for Topic and Subscription.
 Some of the important metrics are:
   - subscription/num_undelivered_messages - cumulative rolling count
+  - subscription/oldest_unacked_message_age
   - topic/published requests - cumulative rolling count
+- Create alerts that will fire when the metrics values are unusually large in the context of the application.
 - Check BigQuery for messages loaded in a rolling period as well as monitor dead letter table for failures.
 - Monitoring above will ensure that all messages added to PubSub topic are ingested by Dataflow and either successfully loaded into table or ends up in dead letter table.